What is SMART Recovery?

 Long-term sobriety requires life changes.

 While this includes abstinence from alcohol, it also means:

 - Following a healthy diet

 Addiction specialists are available 24/7 to answer questions about costs, insurance, and payment options.

 SMART Recovery Tools to Gain Independence from Alcohol

-SMART Recovery offers many different recovery techniques and tools to help individuals, families, and friends through the recovery process.
-These tools help individuals work through the four points of the program.
+SMART Recovery offers many different recovery techniques and tools to help people through the recovery process.
+These tools help them work through the four points of the program.

 SMART Recovery Meetings

 SMART Recovery face-to-face meetings are open to the public and free.
 (A hat is passed around for donations).
 There are also online SMART meetings.

 They usually run for 90 minutes and follow this outline: